LisaHackett97/fun-space-quiz/README.md

 Form input boxes overflow fieldset on xs screen size.
 Reduced size of font on input boxes to resolve

+When setting up the shuffle questions function, I tried to find a number of ways to do this, including sorting the quiz array. couldn't get anything to work.
+When I was researching I came across the fisher yates algorithim method.
+I wouldn't get it to work but needed to spend more time understaning it.
+Understood and set it up but was getting an issue in the console, where it was telling me .length on the array name wasn't defined.
+To resolve, I set a new array varaible and passed it in the quiz variable, as quiz variable held in another js file.
 [Back to table of contents](#table-of-contents)

 ### Bugs